savva-k/testing-spring-boot-applications-demystified-workshop/README.md

 - Hands-on exercises with provided solutions
 - Building on a consistent domain model (a library management system)

+## GitHub Codespaces

+This repository is configured for use with GitHub Codespaces, which provides a complete, ready-to-use development environment in the cloud.
+To use GitHub Codespaces:

+1. Click on the "Code" button on the GitHub repository
+2. Select the "Codespaces" tab
+3. Click "Create codespace on main"
+4. Wait for the codespace to start and setup to complete

+The codespace includes:
+- Java 21
+- Maven
+- Docker (for TestContainers)
+- VS Code with Spring Boot extensions
+- All diagrams rendered as images

+For more information, see the [Codespaces documentation](.devcontainer/README.md).

 ## Workshop Slots

 ### Slot 1 (105 Minutes): Spring Boot Testing Fundamentals